webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 * All  HTML element reference pages (except the ones mentioned below) - see http://docs.webplatform.org/wiki/html/elements for a list!
 * Adding a table into the main content of each article to say what attributes they can take.
 See http://docs.webplatform.org/wiki/html/attributes for the list of links you can choose from!
-* Linking up each HTML element page to it's relevant DOM Interface.
+* Linking up each HTML element page to its relevant DOM Interface.
 See http://docs.webplatform.org/wiki/dom for the full list.

 ===Things already done===